Peter-Chong/Customer-Segmentation/README.md

 ## Problem Statement

-Audible offered me a 3 months special offer before I click the unsubscribe button.
-I thought it was a great deal and continued to subscribe for another three months.
-That enticed me to think about whether the offer is provided to every churning customer?
-And if that is not the case, how does Audible knows who to give the offer to?
-Is there a way a company segment their customers and provide special offers to certain cluster since that cluster is more valuable to them?
+Audible offered me a 3-month special offer before I click the unsubscribe button.
+I thought it was a good deal and continued to subscribe for another three months.
+That marketing move led me to thinking about whether such offer is given to every churning customer?
+And if that is not the case, how does Audible know which user to give the offer to?
+Is there a way for companies to segment their customers and tailor special offers to specific customer clusters that are more valuable to them?

 ## Project Overview